tenbonks/gravBALL/README.md

 - A option to "Contact Me" - For if the user wants to colloborate, or maybe report a bug if found.

+Note that the "mute" button was implemented as an outcome from a trial of the site, I sent it out via slack, and as a response to the following feedback -

+"Hello, The website looks great, the game is hard:)!
+Just one thing, as a user I could use a sound off/on button." - Zoli

 ---
 **Features to implement in the future**